ThePrez/prometheus-exporter-jdbc/README.md

 (documentation forthcoming)

-# Metrics gathered by default
+# Metrics gathered with default config

 - TOTAL_JOBS_IN_SYSTEM
 - MAXIMUM_JOBS_IN_SYSTEM